 Coffee and lung cancer

-Indeed, IARC’s 2016 review stated that although a positive association is observed in some studies, this is most likely to be explained by confounding factors such as smoking.
+Indeed, IARC’s 2016 review stated that although a positive association was observed in some studies, this is most likely to be explained by confounding factors such as smoking.
 The report concluded that there was inadequate evidence to suggest any association between lung cancer and coffee consumption1.

 Coffee and brain tumours